codeBender31/Be_Real/README.md

 Describe any challenges encountered while building the app.
 This project was a great learning experience and did not experience a lot of difficulty now that Im more familiar with Xcode.

+Part 2:
+The biggest challenge was trying to implement location and the commenting feature on the app.
+Due to my lack of experience I was unable to incorporate it.
+But currently searching ways to extract the metadata to show the location.

 ## License

     Copyright [yyyy] [name of copyright owner]